|

 of oil - meant to benefit all in the region of course - equally, why not

-more modern genre around some parts of the Arabian desert locales and surrounding
+of the more modern genre around some parts of the Arabian desert locales

-parts I gather.
-Hollywood never did do the Arabs much justice in this regards.
+and surrounding parts I gather.
+Hollywood never did do the Arabs much justice

-Having misguided ideas which taint all could again result in needless and costly wars that
+misguided ideas which taint all could again result in needless and costly wars

 Michael Rizzo Chessman